 What is Big Girl on a Mission?

 Big Girl on a Mission started out as a humble blog to chronicle Jen Harp’s efforts to raise funding and awareness for an event that helped people experiencing homelessness.
 It has now grown into a company that is passionate about “helping the helpers”.
-Our mission is to help small nonprofits (and businesses) create their story and raise awareness and funding for their cause.
+Our mission is to help growing nonprofits (and businesses) create their story and raise awareness and funding for their cause/organization.

 We are not “consultants” in the typical sense.
 Our desire is not to come in and tell you what to do and then leave you to do all the work by yourself.
 When you hire Big Girl on a Mission, we become a part of your team.
 We learn your voice, and your audience, and how best to communicate to them.
 We are in this WITH you!